githubDante/go-solarman-proxy/README.md

     ```console
     go-solarmanV5-proxy 192.168.1.3 12345
     ```
+ * Options
    * `-debug` flag can be used to see what's going on under the hood :sunglasses:
    * `-silent` flag will make the proxy completely silent
-  * `-bcast` enable the broadcast listener/server
+   * `-bcast` activates a broadcast listener/server
+   * `-buffered` will activate sequential communication with the datalogger
  * all messages are logged to stdout for now
 * Data logger configuration (config_hide.html)
 ![image](img/logger_tcp_srv.png "Config")

 All clients then can be connected to port 8899 of the proxy server

 When the `-bcast` flag is used the proxy will respond to logger scan requests.
 All dataloggers currently connected will be listed.

+The `-buffered` flag allows much more stable communication with the inverter when 2 or more clients are used.

 ---
 #### Build